“I don’t understand any of it — or maybe I’m afraid to.”

 Barnabas says that he knows more than I do, but how can he?
 He still uses a corticospinal tract to control his motor functions, which is old-fashioned and ridiculous.
 I’ve tried to explain to him in smells how stupid that is, and he acts like he doesn’t even notice.

-So, tear Barnabas and tear the book; tear them both to pieces, and raise them from their graves.
+So tear up the book, and Barnabas too; tear them both to pieces, and raise them from their graves.
 This is how it’s going to go down.

 First, I’ll change into my true form, which is totally easy, now that I figured out I could just digest the soft furry meat pelt with my own acid spines while I’m tearing through it, thanks for not telling me that in the first place, Barnabas, you sure do know everything about being a titanic nth-dimensional nightmare god.
 And then I’ll squeeze through that patch of alt-space that I noticed in the lower atmosphere that’s been vibrating for a couple weeks now.
 The one behind the record store.